How To Mix Honey and Cinnamon for Brain Health

 The "Live with Intention" Checklist for Brain Support

-To get the most out of your honey and cinnamon ritual, integrate it into a broader, intentional lifestyle.
-We suggest this phased journey:
+To get the most out of this ritual, integrate it into an intentional lifestyle using this phased journey:

-Don't jump to three cups a day.
-Start with one small serving in the morning or early afternoon.
-Observe how your digestion and focus respond.
+Step 3: Start Low and Slow Begin with one small serving in the morning.
+Observe your digestion and mental focus before increasing intake.

 Key Takeaway: Supplements and functional foods are most effective when they have a solid foundation to build upon.
 Be patient with your body; neurological support is a marathon, not a sprint.